 OneDrive: Microsoft’s storage platform is the bedrock for their file hosting and synchronisation across your business.
 Premium business users get 1TB of cloud storage per user… which is a whole lot of storage.

 SharePoint: This is an online platform where you can store, organise and share all your business information.
 It’s highly customisable with many capabilities, so will take on different uses for different organisations.
 Many companies choose to build an internal website that forms the hub of an intranet where collaboration, communication and file hosting occurs.

 OneNote: This digital note-taking app allows for heightened information gathering and sharing.
 Drawings, notes, audio, screen clippings can all be captured, integrated into documents and shared with team members across all devices.

-Microsoft Teams: This is the communication hub for Office 365, a place for text chat, video conferencing, meeting and sharing.
+Microsoft Teams: This is the communication hub for Microsoft 365, a place for text chat, video conferencing, meeting and sharing.
 It integrates communications with document and file storage, creating endless opportunities for collaboration.